tonoli/Ricall-webapp/README.md

 ### The web application

-www.ricall.me
+We developed an MVP of the web application in less than a week using NodeJS, MangoDB and EJS templeting that you can run on your local machine.

-For the moment the website is a simple static comming soon page.
-But I developed an Alpha version of the Node JS web application in less than a week that you can run.
+The most challenging part of the project was to interact with Google APIs for the Authentification and for the calendar management.

 * Install